Maritime history of Worthing: Commemorations

-The Lalla Rookh has been described as Worthing's greatest tragedy, and the disaster continues to be commemorated: for example, in 2004 a collection of poetry inspired by the events and the poem which gave the ship its name was exhibited at Worthing library.
+The Lalla Rookh has been described as Worthing's greatest tragedy, and continues to be commemorated: for example, in 2004 a collection of poetry inspired by the events and the poem which gave the ship its name was exhibited at Worthing library.
 Most of the men who died were married fathers, and they were performing the role of rescuers voluntarily in the absence of a town lifeboat service.
 Residents and civic leaders raised more than £5,000 for the families of the men killed, and there is a memorial at St Mary's Church in Broadwater.

 Worthing Borough Council has also commemorated other shipwrecks.
 A road in East Worthing was named Ophir Road in reference to the wreck of the Ophir nearby.
 In 1989, the naming of a new block of flats on the seafront in West Worthing was intended to honour the Capella, which came ashore there nearly a century earlier—but the name was accidentally misspelt and the building became "Capelia House".

 Since 2005, the sinking of the Indiana has been commemorated by an annual charity event.
 Residents gather on the beach to throw oranges and lemons, in reference to the washed-up cargo, and prizes are given for the longest throws.